-Jodi Rosenbaum founded More Than Words (MTW) in 2004 with a vision to provide at-risk young people the training needed to run a successful business.
-As a nonprofit social enterprise, MTW empowers nearly 400 Boston-area young people, ages 16-24, who are in the foster care system, court-involved, out-of-school or homeless to take charge of their lives by taking charge of a business.
+As a nonprofit social enterprise, More Than Words empowers nearly 400 Boston-area young people ages 16-24 -- who are in the foster care system, court-involved, out-of-school or homeless -- to take charge of their lives by taking charge of a business.
 The young people run a successful $4M bookstore, which includes a brick-and-mortar store and eBay e-commerce bookselling operation, and leverage the business to develop critical skills and hit measurable, positive outcomes in education, work and life.

 Q: Where does the inspiration for your business come from?

 A: I started More Than Words in 2004 with a pile of books found on the side of the road, four young people from a group home, a 150-square-foot office space, and a computer to list books online.
 Today, More Than Words is a job training and youth development program.
 Every book that moves through our operations provides a variety of skill building opportunities for young people, from processing the book through our inventory management software, listing it accurately online, fulfilling the order to answering customer inquiries, and monitoring aggregate business data.